Ultra-Seven/newStream/src/chrome/README.md

 ### What does BETTER mean?
 Due: 2/22 12PM (noon)

-Propose and implement a metric for evaluating the accuracy of your predictions and implement in [predict.js:Evaluator](./server/js/predict.js).
+Propose and implement a metric for evaluating the accuracy of your predictions.
+Implement it by filling in the `TODO` blocks in [evaluator.js](./server/js/evaluator.js).

 * You can assume the predictor returns a [Distribution](./server/js/dist.js) object that implements `getTopK()` and `getAllAbove()`.
   You will write those in phase two.
+* You can use the `BaselinePredictor` to test your evaluator -- note that the baseline predictor is not very good.

 Submitting